ѻý

 Inflammation as a Regulator of Hematopoietic Homeostasis in Disease and Clonal Selection

-Hematopoietic stem and progenitor cells (HSPCs) are responsible for integrating inflammatory cues into cellular responses and establishing a demand-adapted axis between peripheral stresses and hematopoietic responses in the bone marrow.
-This session will describe how the pro-inflammatory environment/response and systemic inflammation act on and subsequently shape HSPC and hematopoietic homeostasis.
+Hematopoietic stem and progenitor cells (HSPCs) are responsible for sensing and integrating infectious/inflammatory cues into hematopoietic responses in bone marrow and producing hemato-immune cells at high demand in peripheral tissues.
+This session will describe how the pro-inflammatory environment/response and systemic inflammation act on and subsequently shape hematopoietic development, homeostasis and diseases.

 Co-Chairs: